-Security threats: The Company is committed to investing heavily year on year in ensuring that airport guests, employees and stakeholders remain safe and secure at all times.
-MIA works closely with the police and government security agencies to ensure that its security facilities and processes meet the high standards required to respond to new and existing security threats.
-The Company's security facilities and processes are subject to extensive internal and external inspections and audits by regulators, external specialists and internal teams, which regularly test the effectiveness of the Company's surveillance, security screening, landside and airside security processes as well as staff training requirements.
+Security Breaches and Threats: Civil aviation in general and airports in particular have always been susceptible to security threats due to them being considered as critical infrastructure and institutions of public interest.
+Malta International Airport is committed to continue to invest heavily in its security infrastructure and activities, to ensure that the airport environment remains safe and secure at all times.
+The airport works closely with the police and government security agencies to meet the high international standards required to respond to existing and potential security threats.
+The Company's security facilities and processes are subject to periodic extensive internal and external audits by regulators, aviation security specialists and internal security teams, which regularly test the effectiveness of the Company's surveillance, security screening, landside and airside security processes as well as staff training requirements.

-Disruption to operations: The Company has emergency response, crisis management and business continuity plans in place, which are regularly tested and updated to ensure that it is able to respond quickly and effectively to any disruptions to its operations.
-The Company is also adequately covered by an insurance programme which provides financial protection in the case of major operational disruptions.
+Disruption to Critical Operational Systems: Potential disruptions as a result of a failure of critical ICT infrastructure, electricity supply for the terminal or the airfield as well as aviation accidents can lead to prolonged interruptions of operations.
+To address these issues, the Company has emergency response, crisis management and business continuity plans in place, which are regularly updated and tested to ensure a maintained ability to respond quickly and effectively to any disruptions to aerodrome or terminal operations.
+The Company is also adequately covered by an insurance programme which provides financial protection in case of major operational disruptions.